maashaw/workr/README.md

 ### 5. Wait

-It takes a bit of time to run - in particular, to change the volume key, This takes a while because it has to decrypt then re-encrypt the whole disk.
+It takes a bit of time to run - in particular, to change the volume key, This takes a while because it has to decrypt then re-encrypt the whole disk - IO is usually more of a bottleneck than the crypto operations on modern CPUs with AES instructions, so it'll probably take about as long as it took to clone your machine.
 Depending on the speed of your internet connection, it might also take some time to set up the docker container (R Geospatial is about 1.6GB).

 ### 6. Set up your Cluster